GERMAN COURSE B1

 How is the B1 German course structured?

 The B1 level consists of two parts: B1.1 and B1.2.
 Each part lasts 4 weeks.
 The whole B1 level lasts 8 weeks.
-See all course dates below and choose between an Intensive and Super Intensive course.
-At the end of the course a final test is written – if you participate in the course (at least 80%) and pass the test, you can get a certificate from us.
+See all course dates above and choose between an Intensive and Superintensive course.
+At the end of the course a final test is given – if you participate in the course (at least 80%) and pass the test, you can get a certificate from us.

 What is the difference between an intensive and a superintensive course?

 The intensive course lasts 3 teaching units (45 minutes) per day, the superintensive course is slightly longer: it lasts 4 teachings units per day.
 Both German courses cover the same amount of material, but the Super-Intensive Course gives you more time to practice what you have learned.

 INTENSIVE: 48 lessons/ month SUPERINTENSIVE: 64 lessons/ month

 Our teaching methods are focused on the practical usage of German language in a dynamic and playful way with a lot of interaction with other fellow students i.e. through group and pair work, role plays, short presentations, assignments etc. Our methods encourage speaking and active participation of each student in class from the first day on, whereas learning German becomes fun and learning progress becomes visible more quickly.
 We only use German during classes and this allows our students to learn in a more natural way and helps them overcome the fear of speaking and also of making mistakes.
 Our qualified and creative teachers design our German lessons …… READ MORE